veres-one/docs.veres.one/docs/network/economics.md

 # Veres One Network Economics

-The Veres One Network is designed to be self-sustaining with a proper balance of economic incentives to participate in and protect the network.
+The Veres One Network is designed to be self-sustaining global public utility with a proper balance of economic incentives to participate in and protect the network.

 Network participants may use the Veres One Network to create decentralized identifiers via software applications such as digital wallets.